jefferywmoore/CISSP-Study-Resources/CISSP-Domain-1-2024+Objectives.md

       - increased penalties for terrorism crimes and an expanded list of activities which would qualify for terrorism charges

 - 1.4.6 Contractual, legal, industry standards, and regulatory requirements
-  - Understand the difference between criminal, civil, and administrative law.
+  - Understand the difference between criminal, civil, and administrative law
     - **Criminal law**: protects society against acts that violate the basic principles we believe in; violations of criminal law are prosecuted by federal and state governments
     - **Civil law**: provides the framework for the transaction of business between people and organizations; violations of civil law are brought to the court and argued by the two affected parties
     - **Administrative law**: used by government agencies to effectively carry out their day-to-day business
   - **Compliance**: Organizations may find themselves subject to a wide variety of laws, and regulations imposed by regulatory agencies or contractual obligation
-    - **Payment Card Industry Data Security Standard (PCI DSS)** - governs the security of credit card information and is enforced through the terms of a merchant agreement between a business that accepts CC payments, and the bank that processes the business' transactions
+    - **Payment Card Industry Data Security Standard (PCI DSS)**: governs the security of credit card information and is enforced through the terms of a merchant agreement between a business that accepts CC payments, and the bank that processes the business' transactions
     - **Sarbanes-Oxley (SOX)**: governs publicly traded corps; financial systems may be audited to ensure security controls are sufficient to ensure compliance with SOX; requires top management to individually certify the accuracy of financial info
       - violations include criminal penalties
-    - **Gramm-Leach-Bliley Act (GLBA)** - affects banks, insurance companies, and credit providers; included a number of limitations on the types of information that could be exchanged even among subsidiaries of the same corp, and required financial institutions to provide written privacy policies to all their customers
+    - **Gramm-Leach-Bliley Act (GLBA)**: affects banks, insurance companies, and credit providers; included a number of limitations on the types of information that could be exchanged even among subsidiaries of the same corp, and required financial institutions to provide written privacy policies to all their customers
-    - **Health Insurance Portability and Accountability Act (HIPAA)** - privacy and security regulations requiring strict security measures for hospitals, physicians, insurance companies, and other organizations that process or store private medical information about individuals; also clearly defines the rights of individuals who are the subject of medical records and requires organizations that maintain such records to disclose these rights in writing
+    - **Health Insurance Portability and Accountability Act (HIPAA)**: privacy and security regulations requiring strict security measures for hospitals, physicians, insurance companies, and other organizations that process or store private medical information about individuals; also clearly defines the rights of individuals who are the subject of medical records and requires organizations that maintain such records to disclose these rights in writing
       - includes criminal penalties for violations
-    - **Federal Information Security Management Act (FISMA)** - requires federal agencies to implement an information security program that covers the agency's operations and contractors; the Federal Information Security Modernization Act of 2014 amended the 2002 version of FISMA by centralizing federal cybersecurity responsibility within the Department of Homeland Security (DHS) except for defense-related cybersecurity and scope of the DNI (Director of National Intelligence); teh Cybersecurity Enhancement Act of 2014 charged NIST with coordination of voluntary nation-wide cybersecurity standards
+    - **Federal Information Security Management Act (FISMA)**: requires federal agencies to implement an information security program that covers the agency's operations and contractors; the Federal Information Security Modernization Act of 2014 amended the 2002 version of FISMA by centralizing federal cybersecurity responsibility within the Department of Homeland Security (DHS) except for defense-related cybersecurity and scope of the DNI (Director of National Intelligence); the Cybersecurity Enhancement Act of 2014 charged NIST with coordination of voluntary nation-wide cybersecurity standards
-    - **Electronic Communications Privacy Act (ECPA)** - in short, makes it a crime to invade the electronic privacy of an individual; passed in 1986 to expand and revise federal wiretapping and electronic eavesdropping provisions, making it a crime to intercept or procure electronic communications, and includes important provisions that protect a person’s wire and electronic communications from being intercepted by another private individual
+    - **Electronic Communications Privacy Act (ECPA)**: in short, makes it a crime to invade the electronic privacy of an individual; passed in 1986 to expand and revise federal wiretapping and electronic eavesdropping provisions, making it a crime to intercept or procure electronic communications, and includes important provisions that protect a person’s wire and electronic communications from being intercepted by another private individual
-    - **Digital Millennium Copyright Act (DMCA)** - prohibits the circumvention of copyright protection mechanisms placed in digital media and limits the liability of internet service providers for the activities of their users
+    - **Digital Millennium Copyright Act (DMCA)**: prohibits the circumvention of copyright protection mechanisms placed in digital media and limits the liability of internet service providers for the activities of their users

 ## [1.5](#15-understand-requirements-for-investigation-types-ie-administrative-criminal-civil-regulatory-industry-standards-osg-10-chpt-19) Understand requirements for investigation types (i.e., administrative, criminal, civil, regulatory, industry standards) (OSG-10 Chpt 19)

-- An investigation will vary based on incident type; e.g. for a financial services company, a financial system compromise might cause a regulatory investigation; a system breach or website compromise might cause a criminal investigation; each type of investigation has special considerations:
+- An investigation will vary based on incident type, e.g. for a financial services company, a financial system compromise might cause a regulatory investigation; a system breach or website compromise might cause a criminal investigation; each type of investigation has special considerations:
   - **Administrative**: internal investigations usually review operational issues or violations of an organization's policies; often tied to HR scenarios, an admin investigation could be part of technical troubleshooting; since these investigations are for internal purposes, they usually have the lowest formality and standards in terms of documentation or procedures compared to other types; admin investigations often focus on finding the root cause of operational issues
   - **Criminal**: a criminal investigation occurs when a crime has been committed and you are working with a law enforcement agency to convict the alleged perpetrator; in such a case, it is common to gather evidence for a court of law, and to share the evidence with the defense
     - You need to gather and handle the information using methods that ensure the evidence can be used in court
     - In a criminal case, a suspect must be proven guilty beyond a reasonable doubt; a higher bar compared to a civil case, which is showing a preponderance of evidence
   - **Civil**: in a civil case, one person or entity sues another, e.g. one company could sue another for a trademark violation
     - A civil case is typically about monetary damages, and doesn't involve criminality
-    - In a civil case, a preponderance of evidence is required to secure a victory, differing from criminal cases, where a suspect is innocent until proven guilty beyond a reasonable doubt; evidence collection standards for civil investigations usually are usually lower than criminal cases
+    - In a civil case, a preponderance of evidence is required to secure a victory, differing from criminal cases, where a suspect is innocent until proven guilty beyond a reasonable doubt; evidence collection standards for civil investigations usually are lower than criminal cases
   - **Industry Standards**: an industry standards investigation is intended to determine whether an org is adhering to a specific industry standard or set of standards, such as those associated with PCI DSS; because standards are not laws, these investigations can be related to contractual compliance, and an org may be required to participate in audits or assessments
     - Because industry standards represent well-understood and widely implemented best practices, many orgs try to adhere to them even when they are not required to do so in order to improve security, and reduce operational and other risks
   - **Regulatory**: A regulatory investigation is conducted by a regulatory body, such as the Securities and Exchange Commission (SEC) or Financial Industry Regulatory Authority (FINRA), against an org suspected of an infraction